cambiotraining/hpc-intro/materials/appendices/csd3.md

 :::

-# Cambridge University HPC Resources
+# Cambridge University HPC Resources {.unnumbered}

 The supercomputers at Cambridge University are known as _Cambridge Service for Data-Driven Discovery (CSD3)_.
 Here is a schematic of the university HPC: